Teaching Approach and FAQ

 3. A step-by-step progression that builds skills

 Learning to play a musical instrument involves a complex interaction of mental and physical training.
-This training must be reinforced on a daily basis.
+Playing music is a skill-based activity.
+These skills are developed gradually over a long period of time and must be reinforced on a daily basis.
+There is no quick way to learn to play a musical instrument-- it requires hard work over a long period of time.
 Once the daily habit of practicing has been established, however, the process of learning and playing music becomes quite enjoyable.

 Do I have to perform?

 No-one is required to perform.
 However, performance is encouraged as part of the educational process, especially for children and teenagers.
+I especially encourage students to play for their families and friends.
 Students learn to communicate through the music that they play for others.
 Students generally practice more carefully when they know that they have an upcoming performance.
 Performing helps students develop poise under pressure.
 Because there is no perfect performance, students learn how to recover from mishaps — they discover that the world does not end if they make a mistake.
 Once students have tried performing, most find it enjoyable to play music for friends and loved ones.

 I'm interested in organ lessons.
 What can you tell me about your approach?